Roblox/testez/README.md

 TestEZ can run within Roblox itself, as well as inside [Lemur](https://github.com/LPGhatguy/Lemur) for testing on CI systems.

+It provides an API that can run all of your tests with a single method call as well as a more granular API that exposes each step of the pipeline.

 ## Installation

 ### Method 1: Installation Script (Roblox)